Growing up

 Buddha on personal responsibility

-The famous Buddha quote “Don’t follow me, don’t believe me blindly, etc…” floating around all over the internet is, of course, fake and can be found in none of the available Buddhist Sutras.
+The famous Buddha quote “Don’t follow me, don’t believe me blindly, etc.…” floating around all over the internet is fake and can be found in no available Buddhist Sutras.

 This one, however, is not fake: